🚨 This position is closed now, thanks for reading ·

 I try to review what users have done with Tinybird the previous week, paying special attention to those features that we have launched recently, checking if they are working as we expected, and if they are understood as we designed them.

-Then I keep working on the issues related to the current milestone.
-Our product design approach is: someone proposes a solution to a problem, explains why it's important and describes how it would work.
+Then I keep working on the issues related to our quarterly OKRs.
+Our product design approach is: we identify a project, we create a small team who will explain why it's important and describes how it would work.
 Then, everyone else asks questions and we decide if that makes sense or not.
 You'll be part of this, of course.
-But we don’t only work on new features.
-At this moment, almost the whole Product team is working on several issues we have identified thanks to our customers’ feedback.

 We use Basecamp for daily coordination and planning, GitLab for issue tracking and milestones, and Google Docs to discuss things like product decisions.
 There is always something to read and discuss.